Our bar and catering facilities are currently closed for a major refurbishment. We apologise for any inconvenience.

 Founded in 1890, Alresford Golf Club has developed into one of the most attractive and challenging courses in the south of England.
-Situated on historic chalk downland adjoining the South Downs National Park, the course is playable year-round and almost never closed.
+Situated on historic chalk downland adjoining the South Downs National Park, the course is playable year-round and almost never suffers an unscheduled closure.
 The reputation of the course for its outstanding overall presentation and true greens has led to the club hosting regular County amateur and PGA tournaments.

 As a traditional members club promoting a friendly atmosphere we offer a picturesque and easy walking downland course providing all year round golf in excellent conditions without the need for tee reservations.

-A well-stocked Pro Shop, together with three full-time Professionals, provides quality equipment and tuition.
+A well-stocked Pro Shop, together with full-time Professionals, provides quality equipment and tuition.

 Modern practice facilities, including a full size range with ball-dispensing; several putting and chipping greens; a pitching practice area; and a separate 6-hole Par3 short course are available to most categories of members and to visitors playing the main course.